Regularity for eigenfunctions of Schr\"odinger operators: Introduction

-where the weight $r_S(x)$ is the smoothed distance from $x$ to $S$, $a\in\RR$, $m\in\NN$.
+where $a\in\RR$ and $m\in\NN\cup\{0\}$.
+The weight function $r_S(x)$ is the smoothed distance from $x$ to $S$, however the distance $r_S$ is not measured with respect to euclidean distance, but with respect to a metric on the ball compactification of $\RR^n$.
+This modified choice does not effect $\maK_{a}^m(\RR^n, r_S)$ on closed balls, but globally.
 The main result of our paper (Theorem \ref{theorem.main}) is that

 for $a \le 0$ and for {\em arbitrary} $m\in \NN$.
 For a single electron, we prove the same result for $a<3/2$ and conjecture that this holds true in general.
+Let us notice that we obtain higher regularity results, which were not available before (for instance, the results in \cite{Kato}, yield the boundedness of eigenfunctions and of their gradients, but no results on the higher derivatives).

-The proof of our main result uses a suitable compactification $\SS$ of $\RR^{3N} \smallsetminus S$ to a manifold with corners, which turns out to have a Lie structure at infinity.
+The proof of our main result uses a suitable compactification $\SS$ of $\RR^{3N} \smallsetminus S$ to a manifold with corners, which turns out to have a Lie manifold structure.
 Then we use the regularity result for Lie manifolds proved in \cite{ain}.
-The weighted Sobolev spaces $\maK_{a}^m(\RR^{3N})$ then identify with some geometrically defined Sobolev spaces (also with weight).
+The weighted Sobolev spaces $\maK_{a}^m(\RR^{3N},r_S)$ then identify with some geometrically defined Sobolev spaces (also with weight).

-To obtain the space $\SS$, we successively blow up the submanifolds of smallest dimension of the singular set~$S$ in $\RR^{3N}$.
-The resulting compact space is a manifold with corners $\SS$ whose interior is naturally diffeomorphic to $\RR^N \setminus S$.
+To obtain the space $\SS$, we compactify $\RR^{3N}$ to a ball.
+This ball carries a Lie manifold structure, which describes the geometry underlying the scattering calculus, recalled later.
+The space $\SS$ is then blown up along the closure of the singular set~$S$ in $\RR^{3N}$.
+For this we decompose $S$ in its strata of different dimensions and then blow up the $0$-dimensional stratum first and then successively the strata of higher and higher dimension.
+The resulting compact space is a manifold with corners~$\SS$ whose interior is naturally diffeomorphic to $\RR^{3N} \setminus S$.
 Roughly speaking, the blow-up-compactification procedure amounts to define generalized polar coordinates close to the singular set in which the analysis simplifies considerably.
-Each singular stratum of the singular set $S$ gives rise to a boundary hyperface at infinity in the blown-up manifold with corners $\SS$, and the distance functions to the strata turn into boundary defining functions.
+Each singular stratum of the singular set $S$ gives rise to a boundary hyperface, corresponding to the collision planes, in the blown-up manifold with corners~$\SS$, and the distance functions to the strata turn into boundary defining functions.
+(These kind of hyperfaces are called also 'hyperfaces at inifinity'.)
+The construction of the manifold with corners $\SS$ is a standard technique, see e.g.\ \cite{melrose.dam} for a similar construction.